pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgetutils.rst

 .. py:function:: createWidgets(widgetDefs, parentID=None)

  .. warning:: This function does not work.
 X-Plane 11.55 (at least) does not properly read the value in *widgetDefs*.
-Bug has been filed with Laminar 15-November-2021.
+Bug has been filed with Laminar 15-November-2021 and is XPD-11514.

  This function creates a series of widgets, returning a list of created widgetIDs.